Guides and Best Practices

 Combined Functionality:

-By using value
+By using value and onChange together:

 - The input field is always synchronized with the

-state. - The app can react to user input in real time.
+taskstate. - The app can react to user input in real time.

-updates the state as the user types.
+value={task}ensures the input field displays the current state.onChangeupdates the state as the user types.

 Creating a simple skin practices

 Creating the renderer for your elements is easier than you think.
-Just extract the required interface from the Qbit Design's com.qbit.Skin
+Just extract the required interface from the Qbit Design's com.qbit.Skin for the props.
+Then extract it from the props and use it in your designs as your wish.

 Refer customization section for custom skin development.